EYDS-CA/platform-services/README.md

+# Forked from BCDevOps/platform-services
+Added PostGIS extension to Postgres

-# BCDevOps Platform Services Repository
+## BCDevOps Platform Services Repository

 This repository holds all code required to deploy and maintain applications that support the BCDevExchange community on the OpenShift Container Platform.